.

 pay, paid, paying, pays.verbs

-intransitive verb use.to give money in exchange for goods or services; to be profitable or worthwhile (It doesn't pay to get angry)
+intransitive verb use.to give money in exchange for goods or services; to be profitable or worthwhile (It doesn't pay to get angry; she paid attention to her responsibilities)

 pay.adjective